Makarov-Ivan/FireBasePractice/README.md

 # FireBasePractice
 this progect was created for earning some xp in firebase.
+## Source
-The source of this is The Net Ninja youtube chanel
+The source of this is The Net Ninja youtube chanel and @iamshaunjp/firebase-firestore-playlist